Premod1/Premod1/README.md

 ## 💻 Software Developer | Full Stack Engineer | Tech Enthusiast

-I'm a passionate software engineer with over 2 years of experience, currently working at **PramixIT**.
+I'm a passionate software engineer with over 2 years of experience.
+I previously worked at PramixIT and have now joined NML.
 My primary focus is on backend and full-stack development, and I've enjoyed working on a variety of real-world projects that solve meaningful problems.

 ---